 The North Dakota State Legislature has previously introduced Insurance Fairness for Amputees.
-The most recent introduction took place during the 2009 Legislative Session.
-Senate Bill 2272 was introduced and referred to the Senate Industry, Business and Labor Committee, where it received consideration.
+The most recent introduction took place in 2009.
+SB2272 was introduced and referred to the Senate Industry, Business and Labor Committee, where it received consideration.
 It received a favorable recommendation from the committee and passed the Senate chamber unanimously.
 It was transferred to the House where it received consideration before the House Human Services Committee.
 The committee voted to not pass the legislation and, upon second reading in the House, the measure failed.